 Oxfam will support 21 health facilities in Iraq with urgent water, sanitation, and hygiene improvements for isolation units, providing them with hygiene and infection control supplies and protective equipment.
 Oxfam will also provide hygiene kits to high-risk and vulnerable populations focusing on the elderly, people with chronic illnesses, and pregnant women.
 Public information campaigns will raise awareness of good hygiene practices and prevention of gender-based violence.

 In Yemen, families and communities have endured more than five years of conflict, which has left the health system in ruins, and has pushed vital resources like clean water, safe shelter, and proper nutrition out of reach for many.
 Oxfam's Yemen country team is preparing to respond with public health promotion specifically on COVID-19 prevention including training for community health volunteers to engage in community awareness campaigns, and support to health facilities with hygiene care materials.
-The team is also supporting traders to maintain food supplies, encouraging home vegetable production, and providing kitchen garden kits to ensure household access to some basic food items.
-Oxfam will also provide cash transfers and cash-for-work activities focused on environmental health.
+The team is distributing cash, and launching cash-for-work opportunities for women, and other cash-for-work activities focused on environmental health.

 Oxfam and our partners in Afghanistan are incorporating COVID-19 awareness-raising messages into our ongoing humanitarian response, which includes distributing food and cash to families, and supplies to support farmers.